Alberto-code379/Hello-World/README.md

 # Hello-World
-This repository created tobe used aligned with cs50 harvard course
+This repository created to be used aligned with cs50 Harvard course My name is Alberto Katz from Argentina and I am Director of Sales Laboratories, LLC